 I’m so grateful to the NHS for their amazing support

-I recovered went well afterwards.
+I recovered well afterwards.
 After 2 weeks I went back to hospital for an X-ray.
 It showed my lung was now nearly fully attached to my chest.
 This was when they calmly explained what had happened and told me how to look after myself following the procedure.
 I’m so thankful they gave me all the time I needed.
 The doctors were impressed by my speedy recovery and said I could now carry on with everything I usually did - apart from scuba diving.
 They also said I would be ok to fly to Portugal 5 weeks later!
 My tiny scar is nearly invisible.